- The Secret of Trebaran – first episode (artist Giorgio Cambiotti)

 Recently we had an entry for the last Tammy ever published.
 So it is seems appropriate that there should be one for the first Tammy as well.

-The cheery blond girl who greets us on the cover (which has far better colouring than its 2009 facsimile reprint) belies the content that is waiting inside.
+The cheery blonde girl who greets us on the cover (which has far better colouring than its 2009 facsimile reprint) belies the content that is waiting inside.
 For Pat Mills and Gerry Finley-Day intended that Tammy would revolutionise girls’ comics, which more typically went for stories about ballet, school and ponies.
 Instead, Tammy would lead a revolution by going for the dark side of comics.
 She would print stories filled with suffering, misery, cruelty, and pushing the envelope with over-the-top ways to torture the heroines.
 Parents and teachers hated it, which was a sure sign it was working.

 Tammy’s welcome to her readers stated: “…for the whole gang of us here have tried to make it the kind of picture-story paper we think you want…I just hope we’ve succeeded and that you’ll go on reading and enjoying Tammy every week”.